ddella/ProxySQL/README.md

 SELECT * FROM mysql_query_rules;
 ```

-The results for each command should be :
+The results for each command should be empty:
 ```sql
 Empty set (0.00 sec)
 ```